k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- B: Schedule jobs that will be executed according to pre-defined rules or schedules.

-\- C: Parse data from any type of data source and store it in CommonDB as SQL tables.
+\- C: Parse data from any type of data source and store it in Cassandra DB.

-\- D: Write java functions to transform data  or trigger synchronizations with external sources.
+\- D: Write java functions to transform data or trigger synchronizations processes with external sources.

 \- E: All the above and more.